Testing and Certification

 - Deaf and Hard of Hearing

 Generally speaking, students follow the same sequence of courses as secondary education students.
-All-level certification students complete a student teaching experience that includes elementary and secondary schools.
+All-level certification students complete a clinical teaching experience that includes elementary and secondary schools.